ghas-bootcamp/ghas-bootcamp/exercises/dependabot.md

    2. Create a Pull Request, and click on `Files changed`.
    3. Click on the `Display the rich diff` button on the `requirements.txt` file to review dependency changes.

-💡**Now that we're familiar with Dependabot, let's head over to the code scanning section, and learn more about it!
-[Click here](code-scanning.md).** 💡
+💡**Now that we're familiar with Dependabot, let's head over to the secret scanning section, and learn more about it!
+[Click here](secret-scanning.md).** 💡